 Percent of Offenses Cleared by Arrest or Exceptional Means

-- This table furnishes national clearance data and clearance data broken
+- This table furnishes national clearance data and clearances broken down for the Nation’s four regions and nine geographic divisions.

-table and the 2007 estimated population for those agencies by region
+- The number of agencies meeting the criteria for inclusion in this table and the 2008 estimated population for those agencies are included by region and geographic division.

 Regions and divisions